Karl Holz (Nazi): World War II

 On 4 April 1942, he was returned to party service, becoming the Acting Gauleiter in Franconia, in succession to Hans Zimmermann.
 On 9 November 1942, he was promoted to the rank of SA-Gruppenführer.
 On 16 November 1942, he was appointed the Reich Defense Commissioner for his Gau.
 Finally, in December 1944, Hitler appointed Holz as the permanent Gauleiter for Franconia.

 Holz led the defense of Nuremberg with Wehrmacht and Volksturm troops.
 After American troops of the 3rd Infantry Division had all but taken Nuremberg on 18 April 1945, Holz barricaded himself in the Palmenhofbunker at the Nuremberg Police Presidium along with a small group, among whom was the city's mayor, Willy Liebel.
-It has been assumed that Holz shot Liebel in the Palmenhofbunker owing to the latter's efforts to surrender the city to put a stop to the fighting, and because of the longstanding rivalry between the two men over control of the local Nuremberg Nazi Party.
-Holz met his own end in the same place on 20 April – coincidentally Hitler's birthday – but whether it was suicide or an injury sustained in the battle is unknown.
+It has been alleged that Holz shot Liebel in the Palmenhofbunker owing to the latter's efforts to surrender the city to put a stop to the fighting, and because of the longstanding rivalry between the two men over control of the local Nuremberg Nazi Party.
+However, Oberst Richard Wolf, a senior Wehrmacht commander present in the police bunker, stated that Liebel died by a self-inflicted gunshot.
+In legal proceedings to determine the cause of Liebel's death in 1956, a German court determined that it was suicide.
+Holz met his own end in the same place on 20 April – coincidentally Hitler's 56th birthday – but whether it was suicide or an injury sustained in the battle is unknown.